 T-Mobile offers cruise packages for specific cruise lines and ships.
 You can find a search tool on the T-Mobile website that allows you to determine whether your specific cruise is covered.

-T-Mobile ONE and Simple Choice Plan customers receive the following rates on cruise ships: $.50/sent text and $5.99/minute talk.
+When we last checked, T-Mobile ONE and Simple Choice Plan customers received the following rates on cruise ships: $.50/sent text and $5.99/minute talk.
 Customers on other plans must activate these rates by adding the Word Class Service to each line.
+(Note: Recent attempts to confirm 2024 pricing was surprisingly frustrating.)

 T-Mobile does not offer cellular data for cruise ships.